ksevindik/ksevindik.github.io/_posts/2008-09-03-dealing-with-http-response-redirects-within-oracle-web-cache-deployed-environments.md

+---
+layout: post
-# Dealing with HTTP Response Redirects within Oracle Web Cache Deployed Environments
+title: Dealing with HTTP Response Redirects within Oracle Web Cache Deployed Environments
+author: Kenan Sevindik
+---

 I don’t think there exists an application that doesn’t make use of `HttpServletResponse`'s `sendRedirect` method.
 Even if your application doesn’t directly depend on it, I am sure you have one or more frameworks that heavily make use of it.